ome/omero-cli-transfer/README.md

 - This requires an optional dependency on `ro-crate-py` that can be installed with `pip install omero-cli-transfer[rocrate]`.
 - Largely due to library limitations, current exports create a flat structure inside a zip file.
 For each image, `name` and `mimetype` are recorded.
 A `ro-crate-metadata.json` is added to the zip file.

+### `omero transfer prepare` optional requirements

+- `prepare` requires [bftools](https://bio-formats.readthedocs.io/en/stable/users/comlinetools/index.html) to work (in particular, we need to be able to run `showinf`).
+The easiest way to install this is by using conda; A simple `conda install -c bioconda bftools` on your conda environment should suffice.
+- Note that this is a Java application.
+The conda package will install a JDK for you if necessary, but if you're installing it for yourself you'll need to make sure Java is available.
+- This tool runs `showinf` in a subprocess and needs to be able to parse the output.
+This can be problematic if your `stdout` is not set to UTF-8; it can mess up special characters is e.g. measurement units and lead to XML validation errors.
+In addition to that, Java itself might output data in non-UTF-8 encodings, in which case it might be necessary to set `JAVA_TOOL_OPTIONS=-Dfile.encoding=UTF8`.